 - Add details to your lead like what you are trying to achieve, who you are talking to, how far the deal has progressed, and how Microsoft can help

 - Be clear and explicit in the solution value to get to the “top of the pile”

 - Invest the time to make the co-sell assets as clear and impactful as possible

 - Maintain the co-sell assets and ensure they are fresh and relevant

-The session ended with a brief discussion on the recently announced “MACC” program.
-For those that didn’t see this, the MACC program allows enterprise customers to decrement their Azure spend commitment to Microsoft by purchasing third party software and services through a Transact listing in Azure Marketplace.
+The “MACC” program allows enterprise customers to spend down Azure cloud commitment to Microsoft by purchasing third-party software and services through a transactable listing in Microsoft commercial marketplace.

-- The Solution must have the “IP Co-sell” designation
+- The solution must have the “IP Co-sell Incentivized” designation

 Co-selling with Microsoft is an effective way to put your product in front of a lot of buyers and speed time-to-market.
 Fortunately, Microsoft continues to enhance its co-sell program with incentives created specifically to help ISVs make the most of Marketplace selling.

 Schedule a demo with Tackle to learn how we can help you get listed and scale with Microsoft commercial marketplace.